Kolten Wong Player Props: Mariners vs. Cubs

 Kolten Wong At The Plate

-- Wong has picked up a hit in three games this year (33.3%), including one multi-hit game.
+- Wong has had a base hit in three of 10 games this year, and multiple hits once.

-- He has not hit a home run in his nine games this season.
+- He has not hit a home run in his 10 games this year.

-- Wong has driven in a run twice this season, but just one in each of those games.
+- Wong has driven in a run in three games this season (30.0%), but has had no multiple-RBI games.

-- He has scored in three games this year (33.3%), but has had no multi-run games.
+- He has scored in three games this season (30.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.